CiderCoder/ChatGPT-Siri-Shortcut/README.md

 Step 2: Download one of the shortcut files or use the links below.

-The Other Assistant for Siri
+Siri Version

 https://www.icloud.com/shortcuts/9f38f7e5807348a08c1d00bc0ee2e240

-ChatGPT Button can be added to homescreen
+Homescreen Button Version

 https://www.icloud.com/shortcuts/2c422fba4eb1411dba5564bed506e70f

 Note:

-1.Answer cannot be copied directly using the Siri version.
+1.Siri version also can be added to home screen as a button.

-2.Answer CAN be copied directly using the button version.
+2.Answer cannot be copied directly using the Siri version.

-3.Using Siri for the button version may cause errors and interrupt the system.
+3.Answer CAN be copied directly using the button version.

 _________________________________